Key Takeaways

 - Photography and marketing materials: 2-4 days for professional photos and listing preparation

 Many sellers underestimate this phase.
-If your home needs significant work—new carpet, kitchen updates, exterior repairs—add another 2-4 weeks before you're ready to list.
+If your home needs significant work, such as new carpet, kitchen updates, or exterior repairs, add another 2-4 weeks before you're ready to list.

 Active Listing: 30-90 Days